layik/layik.github.io/articles/gpt-data.md

 9. Concepts and ideas: 18
 10. Miscellaneous: 12

 As we can see the total grouped is 134 (63 + 2 + 2 + 3 + 9 + 8 + 9 + 8 + 18 + 12), while the list of titles provided to the model was 197.
 Indeed, as of 26th September 2023, when asked ChatGPT4+ model to sum the numbers in the aboe 10 item list, it did list the numbers correctly to (63 + 2 + 2 + 3 + 9 + 8 + 9 + 8 + 18 + 12) but came up with 135.
-Upon telling the machine it was failing its math it apologised and confirmed the sum to be 134.
+Upon telling the machine it was failing its maths it apologised and confirmed the sum to be 134.

 The key to all this is not how the OpenAI's ChatGPT does the processing but how the model does the semantic grouping of the topics.
 For example grouping the "relevant" topics under `Countries and regions` (63 of them) rather than "Geographic regions" or any other topic name.
 This is an area of research which I have been exposed to back in 2015 whilst working on a knowledge structuring project; specifically looking at replicating www.freebase.com which became Google Knowledge Graph.